 Australia - eCommerceAustralia - eCommerce

-In 2016 Australians spent approximately USD 16.3 billion (AUD 22 billion) on online purchases.
-This equates to about seven percent of spending in bricks and mortar stores.
-It is predicted to grow at an annual rate of nine percent to reach USD 20.7 billion (AUD 28 billion) by 2022.
-Leading Australian eCommerce platforms include eBay, Gumtree, and Catch of the Day.
+In 2017 Australians spent approximately USD16.3 billion (AUD22 billion) on online purchases.
+From 2016-2017 the local ecommerce market grew by 11.5%.
+In comparison, the bricks and mortar retail market grew by 3.3% over the same period to reach USD193 billion.
+Leading Australian eCommerce platforms include Amazon eBay, Gumtree, and Catch of the Day.
 Leading Australian etailers include JB HiFi, Kogan, SurfStich, the Iconic and Appliances Online.

 Current Market Trends

-According to a recent survey carried out by the National Australia Bank (NAB) entitled Online Retail Sales Index, over a 12-month period to December 2016, the fastest growth sectors included takeaway food (CAGR 34%), and media (books, music, films and videos 20.5%).
-The biggest share of spending by category is homeware and appliances (19.6%of total online spending).
-Other leading segments include fashion (16%), media (17.2%), groceries (17%), personal (9%), food (6.4%) and toys (3.9%).
+According to a recent survey carried out by the National Australia Bank (NAB) entitled Online Retail Sales Index, over a 12-month period to December 2017, the fastest growth sectors include department and variety items (CAGR 30%), fashion (22%). homeware and appliances (15%).
+Other leading segments include media (13%), health & beauty (8.7%), food & liquor (6%) and hobbies & recreational goods (5%).

 Domestic eCommerce (B2C)

-Over 40% of all B2C transactions take place on eCommerce platforms such as eBay, Amazon (USA), and Gumtree.
+An overwhelming number of Australians (79%) buy domestic products from local etailers.
+This market has grown over 11% over the last year.
+Over 40% of all B2C transactions take place on eCommerce platforms such as eBay, Amazon, and Gumtree.
 The remainder of B2C eCommerce takes place at the individual company website.
 With over 13 million active Facebook users in Australia, social media is also a big driver in the promotion of B2C transactions.
 Retailers are driving sales through a mix of shop and online promotions or “multi-channel”.
 The finance industry is a major driver with the large four Australian banks providing a range of cutting-edge tools for accessing accounts, and paying bills and making mobile transactions.
 B2B sales are somewhat more fragmented with less reliance on eCommerce platforms for trading.

-Major fulfillment service providers in the local market include Australia Post, DHL, FedEx, TNT, Toll Pack and Send and Fastway.
+Major fulfillment service providers in the local market include Australia Post, DHL, FedEx, TNT, Toll.

 Popular eCommerce Sites

-Popular eCommerce sites in Australia include Ebay, Gumtree, Amazon, Catch of the Day, Kogan, JB HiFi, The Iconic, Temple & Webster, Appliances Online, and Amazon (USA).
+Popular eCommerce sites in Australia include Ebay, Gumtree, Amazon, Catch of the Day, Kogan, JB HiFi, The Iconic, Temple & Webster, Appliances Online, and Amazon (United States).

-Approximately 70 percent of all online payments are made using credit and debit cards.
-PayPal represents 30 percent % of online transactions in Australia
+Approximately 70% of all online payments are made using credit and debit cards.
+PayPal represents 30% of online transactions in Australia.

 Mobile eCommerce represents a significant opportunity in the local market.
-With mobile penetration at close to 100 percent, mobile payments and purchasing is a major strategy for all etailers.
-Australians are expected to increase their spending on mobile devices by 50% this year to USD 7.7 billion (AUD 10.4 billion).
+With mobile penetration at close to 100%, mobile payments and purchasing is a major strategy for all retailers.
+Australians are expected to increase their spending on mobile devices by 50% this year to USD7.7 billion (AUD10.4 billion).

 The fastest growing segments in the Australian online advertising market are mobile and online video, and both are expected to outperform the market significantly over the next five years.
-Mobile advertising, for example, is forecast to grow at a Compound Annual Growth Rate (CAGR) of 39 per cent between 2013 and 2018, while video advertising is expected to grow at 31 per cent.
+Mobile advertising, for example, is forecast to grow at a Compound Annual Growth Rate (CAGR) of 39% between 2013 and 2018, while video advertising is expected to grow at 31%.